Azat228/Own_IR_Standard/README.md

 |  └── design_1_wrapper.hwh<br>
 ### Installation Steps
 1. Connect PYNQ Z2 to your computer (micro usb and ethernet cable)
+2. configurate the file IP adress according to this video:https://www.youtube.com/watch?v=mZ8zO3Yy-Fg
-2. Connect to the server http://192.168.2.99:9090/, if you are new to this server, server will ask password: it is "xilinx"
+3. Connect to the server http://192.168.2.99:9090/, if you are new to this server, server will ask password: it is "xilinx"
-3. Move all files from PS part here(nec_onlyFPGA.ipynb into your project folder and design_1_wrapper.bit,design_1_wrapper.hwh into xilinx/overlays/own folder), and run nec_onlyFPGA.ipynb file
+4. Move all files from PS part here(nec_onlyFPGA.ipynb into your project folder and design_1_wrapper.bit,design_1_wrapper.hwh into xilinx/overlays/own folder), and upload nec_onlyFPGA.ipynb file into Own_IR_Standard run nec_onlyFPGA.ipynb file

 ### Uploading Arduino Sketches
 2. **Arduino**: